-2. Try to backtest the strategies.
-It’s not a good idea to use all presets at once.
-Try to choose strategies/presets and create your own portfolio according to your desired values of the profit/risk.
-You can use the MM calculator to determine MM settings before building a portfolio in QuantAnalizer (this is a software for merge different MT4 reports).
-You need to divide trading risks between presets that use the same strategy.
+Try to backtest all strategies.
+I don’t recommend using all of them at once, it’s a bad idea.
+Choose strategies/presets and create your own portfolio according to your desired value of the profit/risk.
+You can use the MM calculator to determine MM settings before building a portfolio in QuantAnalizer (this is a software to merge different MT4 reports into a single portfolio).
+Remember, you need to divide trading risks between presets based on the same strategy.

-No one can do this work for you because everyone has different preferences regarding the risk, profit, and strategies.
+No one can do this job for you, because everyone has different preferences regarding risk, profit, and strategies.

-If you don’t have enough experience, I recommend building a copy of any my portfolio/signal.
+If you have a little experience, I recommend building a copy of any my portfolio/signal.

-The default settings of the EA correspond to the ‘Daily_levels‘.
-It’s a breakout strategy based on the horizontal levels on D1.
-It’s a very slow and long-term strategy.
-In the long-term, this is the most robust strategy I have ever known.
+The default settings of the EA correspond to the ‘Daily_levels‘ set-file.
+It’s a breakout strategy based on the horizontal support/resistance levels on the D1 timeframe.
+It’s a slow long-term strategy.

 Read more: Recommendations.
 Reliable backtest results